Chaste/Chaste.github.io/site/content/docs/paper-tutorials/HodgkinHuxleyABC.md

+---
-## ABC Parameterization of the Hodgkin-Huxley Model
+title: "ABC Parameterization of the Hodgkin-Huxley Model"
+draft: false
+layout: "single"
+---

 This tutorial describes how to download and execute the Approximate Bayesian Computation code for inference on the Hodgkin-Huxley model as described in "[Hodgkin-Huxley revisited: reparameterization and identifiability analysis of the classic action potential model with approximate Bayesian methods](http://dx.doi.org/10.1098/rsos.150499)",